ptkoz/lua-captive-portal/README.md

 # Captive portal for WiFiDog written in LUA

 ## Overview
-This is simple captive portal used by me in conjuction with my [AVR token generator](https://github.com/pamelus/avr-token-generator) and [WiFiDog](http://dev.wifidog.org) for [LEDE](https://lede-project.org).
-It provides user interface for token authentication, api for WiFiDog and controlling unit for avr-token-generator.
+This is simple captive portal used by me in conjunction with my [AVR token generator](https://github.com/pamelus/avr-token-generator) for [LEDE](https://lede-project.org).
+It provides user interface for token authentication and api controlling unit for avr-token-generator.
+Appropriate firewall rules are created automatically.

+## Running captive portal on LEDE
+You need to configure your LEDE a bit to make magic happen.

+(TODO: complete this section)

 ## Development requirements
 All you need is text editor and latest docker compose.
 You can deploy application locally by simply: